phillord/assess/README.md

 ## Version 0.4

+This release features the first feature added by an external contributor (thanks to Damien Cassou).
+Assess now also supports the entire Emacs-24 series, after several requests; that this was possible was largely, if indirectly, due to Nicolas Petton's seq.el supporting all these versions

+### Features

+- All of Emacs-24 series now supported.
+- `assess-with-filesystem` enables creation of a temporary file hierarchy.

+### Bug Fixes
-`assess-with-preserved-buffer-list' now kills even file associated buffers at the end of the form.
+ - `assess-with-preserved-buffer-list` now kills even file associated buffers at the end of the form.

 ## Version 0.3.2